Skip to main content

 • The Key is the data to be referenced

-You can create named keys to store any record or value as needed, such as other accounts, smart contracts, URefs, transfers, deploy information, purse balances, etc. The list of possible Key variants can be found here.
+You can create named keys to store any record or value as needed, such as other accounts, smart contracts, URefs, transfers, transaction information, purse balances, etc. The list of possible Key variants can be found here.

 For the counter, we store the integer that we increment into a named key.